 The WCDHB also offers a supportive Extended Orientation package for new graduate Enrolled Nurses who have recently completed the Diploma in Enrolled Nursing.
-For more information about this package, please contact Brittany Jenkins via our Professional Nursing Department.
+For more information about this package, please contact Sarah Gilsenan via our Professional Nursing Department.

-Applications for 2021 Postgraduate Study funding are now open (Applications close on the 15 April 2021).
+Applications for 2022 Postgraduate Study funding are now open (Applications closing date is Friday, 29 April 2022).